 - Chewbacca never looked so sweet.

-- Here is an impressive gallery of Star Wars cupcakes from Geekologie.com.
+- Here is an impressive gallery of Star Wars-themed cupcakes from Geekologie.com.

 - Cake pops are hot, and its no surprise that someone has already come up with a way to give cake pops an intergalactic twist.

 - If you prefer cookies, Williams-Sonoma now sells Star Wars cookie cutters, among other kitchen items.